 - Always check the Denver Public Library catalog for the item you are looking for before you submit a request through the Request It system.

 - Items owned by public libraries are often available at no charge.
-University and medical libraries generally charge a fee of $11-$25.
+University, medical libraries, and foreign libraries generally charge a fee of $11-$35.
 If there are no free lenders and you are not willing to pay a loan fee, your request will not be filled.

 No, but we are happy to send your request to any of our locations for convenient pick up.
 If you want an Interlibrary Loan delivered to a non-DPL library you must submit your request through that library's Interlibrary Loan Department.

 The lending library determines the length of the loan.
 Some libraries allow one renewal.
-If you think you need to renew your item you can call the Interlibrary Loan office prior to the item’s due date and we’ll let you know if it will renew or not.
+If you think you need to renew your item, call or email the Interlibrary Loan office prior to the item’s due date and we’ll let you know if it will renew or not.
 Telephone: 720-865-1718.
 Email Interlibrary Loan.

 Be sure to pick up your items as soon as possible after you receive notification.
 This will allow you to have it for the maximum loan period given by the lending library.
 The longer your item sits on the hold shelf, the less time you will have with it.
-Some items borrowed are only for use in the Central Library and cannot be checked out, such as rare or fragile materials, microfilm, microfiche, and other special materials.
+Some items borrowed are only for use in the Central Library and cannot be checked out or transferred to a branch, such as rare or fragile materials, microfilm, microfiche, and other special materials.

 Please contact the Interlibrary Loan Office immediately at 720-865-1718 or firstname.lastname@example.org to report your lost/damaged/stolen ILL item.
 We will contact the owning library for an invoice.
 You are responsible for any replacement fees associated with the item.
 Because we do not know the total cost of an item until we receive an invoice, a $150.00 default price will be charged to your account until we can adjust it to the invoice price.
 The final amount you are charged will depend on the cost of the item which is determined by the owning library.
 Your ILL account will be suspended until the item is paid in full.
 We cannot accept replacement copies.

-To check or change your pickup location, sign in to Request It, and click on the Change Pickup Location button on the Main Menu.
+To check or change your pickup location, sign in to your Request It account, and click on the Change Pickup Location button on the Main Menu.
 Select a location and click the Submit Information button.

 You will be contacted by the preferred method of notification you chose in My Account when your item arrives at your designated pickup location.